sneaky-potato/goof/README.md

 - [x] Native
 - [x] Turing complete
 - [x] Static type checking, check reference [here](https://binji.github.io/posts/webassembly-type-checking/)
+- [ ] Deploy a static site with an online playground for compiling on the go
+    - [ ] investigate and use goroutine for this
 - [ ] Include directories and add support for finding included files
 - [ ] Self-hosted compiler
 - [ ] Add support for defining and calling functions with params